indxSearch/IndxCloudApi/README.md

 - ✓ Uses a default JWT key (you'll see a warning on startup)
 - ✓ No secrets exposed in git
 - ✓ HTTPS enabled by default
+- ✓ Open registration (anyone can create an account)

 **Password Requirements:**
 - Minimum 8 characters